-iPhone 8 Release Date & Specs: Quick Charging, Plastic 4K OLED & Mini Touch Bar
+iPhone 8 Release Date & Specs: Quick Charging, Plastic 4K OLED, & Mini Touch Bar

 Being the 10th-anniversary device of one of its most iconic products, the iPhone 8 is arguably Apple’s most important smartphone to date.
 After releasing the same design for three years, the Cupertino-based tech giant is in need of a revolutionary device that would capture the world’s attention the same way the very first iPhone did back in 2007.
 Fortunately, if rumors are anything to go by, it appears that the iPhone 8 would be a flagship that just might exceed expectations.

 Speculations about the iPhone 8 have always been very encouraging, with rumors pointing to a device equipped with a powerful A11 chip and a brand new design that would blow the iPhone 7’s three-year-old frame out of the water.
-Though Apple has not confirmed any of the rumors to date, speculations are high that the iPhone 8 would feature a glass and metal frame, a new speaker system that would make the phone even thinner and long-range wireless charging from distances of up to 15ft.
+Though Apple has not confirmed any of the rumors to date, speculations are high that the iPhone 8 would feature a glass and metal frame, a new speaker system that would make the phone even thinner, and long-range wireless charging from distances of up to 15ft.
 An embedded Home Button and TouchID Sensor are also highly rumored for the device.
 A likely September 2017 release date for the device is also expected, despite the mass production of the smartphone rumored to be starting earlier than usual.

 A recent PC Advisor report has updated its list of features that are rumored for the iPhone 8.
 While the premise of an upgraded iPhone 8 screen has been around in the rumor mill for a while now, new details about the upcoming device have emerged, stating the iPhone 8 would feature an extremely high-resolution “wraparound” OLED screen.
 With the rumored wraparound nature of the iPhone 8’s display, however, rumors have also speculated that the device would, just like the Galaxy S7 Edge, use a plastic screen instead of the traditional flat glass panel.